cramraj8/sg-vqa/README.md

 # sg-vqa

-This vqa.ipynb notebook has all components to train & validate simple VQA model.
-And this framework uses seq-to-seq modelling as encoder-decoder structure to predict the answer sequence.
+This repo includes our work for SG-based VQA project.
+The base notebook has the basic building blocks of the model.
+The other 3 notebooks include the ablations that we conducted on our model.